 Painting with the Pantry: Using spice as paint!
 (Blog + Gallery)

-The of the live stream session was mindful engagement and expression, so I asked participants to experiment over trying to create a complete "artwork".
 During the live stream, some participants were very inventive with their ingredients.
 Their comments can be seen on the facebook video.